Love Is Love (comics)

 Love Is Love is a 144-page graphic novel released in December 2016 by IDW Publishing in collaboration with DC Entertainment with many characters appearing from other publishers and franchises with explicit permission in tribute to the victims of the Orlando nightclub shooting.
 The comic became a New York Times bestseller and over US$165,000 was raised by the sales, which was donated to the victims.
 The comic was produced with volunteer work by dozens of artists and featured the first official comic based on the Harry Potter media franchise.

 Background

 On the 12th of June, 2016, Omar Mateen shot and killed 49 people and wounded 53 others at the Pulse nightclub in Orlando, Florida.
 The nightclub was a gay bar and the perpetrator had decided to commit a mass shooting in response to the United States' airstrike a month prior that killed Abu Waheeb, a leader of the Islamic State in Anbar, Iraq.
-Although no evidence points to Mateen knowing the Pulse was a gay bar.
+No evidence points to Mateen knowing the Pulse was a gay bar.